NiniolaX/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles, list directory contents including hidden files in long format 5-listfilesdigitonly, script to list files in long format with user and group IDs displayed numerically 6-firstdirectory, script to create directory my_first_directory in the /tmp/ directory
+4-listmorefiles, list directory contents including hidden files in long format 5-listfilesdigitonly, script to list files in long format with user and group IDs displayed numerically 6-firstdirectory, script to create directory my_first_directory in the /tmp/ directory 7-movethatfile,script to move the file betty from /tmp/ to /tmp/my_first_directory